-- 50.1 Effective January 1, 2021, for all employees who continue to be employed by UVM as of April 28, 2021, the lowest wage payable to such covered employees shall be increased from \$14.00 per hour to \$15.00 per hour, post-probation.
-Appropriate compression adjustments will also be made as a result of such increase.
-Those covered employees who do not receive an increase resulting from either the increase in the floor wage or the associated compression adjustments will receive a one-time payment of \$300, which shall not be regarded as a base wage increase. - 50.2 For FY 2022, effective July 1, 2021, except as provided in Section 5 below, post-probationary employees will receive a base wage increase of \$.35 (thirty-five cents) per hour. - 50.3 For FY 2023, effective July 1, 2022, except as provided in Section 5 below, post-probationary employees will receive a base wage increase of \$.50 (fifty cents) per hour. - 50.4 Upon successful completion of their probationary period, employees shall receive an increase of 15 cents per hour to their base hourly rate of pay.
-This increase shall take effect with the first complete payroll period following completion of the probationary period. - 50.5 Employees who receive an overall evaluation rating of unsatisfactory in their annual spring evaluation will not receive any wage increase for the following fiscal year. - 50.6 The pay bands for University positions may be adjusted by the University during the term of this Agreement.
-The University will notify the Union in writing 30 days prior to implementing a band modification.
-Upon request, the University will meet to discuss with the Union the proposed decision.
-The Union may present alternatives to the proposed changes.
-The University reserves the right to make the final decision, but shall consider the Union's input in good faith.

-Department Managers, in their discretion, have the right to hire a new employee at any point in the pay band up to the Midpoint (second quartile).
-If a person is hired between the first quartile and midpoint, the University will provide an explanation to the Union.
-It is understood that some employees earn more than the maximum rate listed on the pay bands.
-50.7 The Union may bring forward a pay equity issue affecting a single employee when it has reasonable cause to believe that there is a pay equity issue of 10% or more based on years of service in the position between two employees in the same position.
+- 50.1 Effective July 1, 2023, or upon the date of the execution of this agreement, whichever is later, all employees will receive a \$3.00 increase to their base wage.
+The lowest wage payable to active employees shall be increased from \$15.00 per hour to \$18.00 per hour. - 50.2 For FY 2025, effective July 1, 2024, except as provided in Section 5 below, employees will receive a base wage increase of 3%.
+The lowest wage payable to active employees shall be increased from \$18.00 per hour to \$18.25 per hour. - 50.3 For FY 2026, effective July 1, 2025, except as provided in Section 5 below, employees will receive a base wage increase of 3%.
+The lowest wage payable to active employees shall be increased from \$18.25 per hour to \$18.50 per hour. - 50.4 Employees who receive an overall evaluation rating of unsatisfactory in their annual spring evaluation will not receive any wage increase for the following fiscal year. - 50.5 The pay bands for University positions may be adjusted by the University during the term of this Agreement.
+The University will notify the Union in writing 14 days prior to implementing a band modification.
+Department Managers, in their discretion, have the right to hire a new employee at any point in the pay band.
+It is understood that some employees earn more than the maximum rate listed on the pay bands. - 50.6 The Union may bring forward a pay equity issue affecting a single employee when it has reasonable cause to believe that there is a pay equity issue of 10% or more based on years of service in the position between two employees in the same position.

-When there is a precipitating event, the Union may bring forward a pay equity issue affecting a group of employees (two or more) to the attention of the University's contract administrator.
+When there is a precipitating event, the Union may bring forward a pay equity issue affecting at least one employee to the attention of the University's contract administrator.
 It is further understood that the University may also raise pay equity issues with the Union.
 A precipitating event may include, but shall not be limited to: